evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 The primary data-format that's being used in CardDAV are [vCards][2], in particular version 3.0.

-There are certain expectations when use use vCards with CardDAV.
+There are certain things that you can expect when you use vCards with CardDAV.
 In particular, if you add some information to your vCard and send it to the server, with a `PUT` request, you also expect that information back with `GET`.

 Google's CardDAV server silently wipes out all kinds of data it doesn't care about.
 Both the very important stuff, such as properties, but also other relevant-meta data such as parameters and groups that influence how a vCard may be interpreted.

-The effect for the end-user is that a user may create vCards and add contact information, this information gets saved by google, and upon a next sync, all of this is gone.
+The effect for the end-user is that a user may create vCards and add a bunch of information to a contact.
+This information gets saved by google, and upon a next sync, all of this is gone.

 Rejection of vCards
 -------------------

 We've sent hundreds of thousands of valid vCards to google's carddav server.
 The server rejects a whopping 15% of all the vCards we send them.
+Note that these are not vCards we produce.
+We receive them from other CardDAV clients, and since we get millions of them, this is statistically a decent source view on what kind of vCards appear in the wild.

-The biggest issue we're having with this, is that we're not getting any feedback.
+The biggest issue we're having with this though, is that we're not getting any feedback.

-No, this isn't just a `400 Bad Request` we're getting back, we're not actually not receiving any TCP packets back, at all.
+No, this isn't just a `400 Bad Request` we're getting back, we're not actually receiving any TCP packets back, at all.
 Any (valid) vCard that the carddav serverdoes not understand, will result in our HTTP requests timing out.

 There's no clear pattern to what they do and do not support.
 We've noticed that